-Data Analysis Expressions (DAX) is a formula language introduced by Microsoft in Power Pivot and Analysis Services Tabular to define calculations and queries.
+Data Analysis Expressions (DAX) is a formula language introduced by Microsoft in Power BI, Power Pivot and Analysis Services Tabular to define calculations and queries.

 You can format any DAX query and expression in the form:

 - EVALUATE …